gurusharma/RFID/README.md

 Note: Please note that I will be referring to Raspberry Pi 2 as Pi occasionally.

 ### Bill of Materials
+You would need a budget of approximately $200.00 if you do not own or have access to any of the parts listed below.
+It is possible to obtain better deals, so feel free to do a little research before making a purchase.

 |                      Item                      	|        Quantity       	|                                                             Cost                                                             	|                                                                                     Supplier                                                                                     	|
 |:----------------------------------------------:	|:---------------------:	|:----------------------------------------------------------------------------------------------------------------------------:	|:--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------:	|
 | Raspberry Pi 2 (Includes USB cable connectors) 	|           1           	| Only Pi: $ 45.95; Ultimate Starter Kit: $119.95; Complete Starter Kit: $99.95; Basic Starter Kit With Power Adaptor: $59.95 	|                                                        [Cana Kit](https://www.canakit.com/raspberry-pi/raspberry-pi-kits)                                                        	|